felipealfonsog/FeatherPDF/README.md

    ```
    sudo pacman -S yay
    ```
-   Once yay is installed, you can install Term Notes by running the following command:
+   Once yay is installed, you can install by running the following command:

    ```
    yay -S feather-pdf